 The Missouri Department of Corrections (DOC) promotes public safety by the supervision and confinement of offenders.
 Our mission to reduce crime and incarceration costs to taxpayers is enhanced through the partnerships with other state agencies.
 DOC will be the lead agency on this project.

-The Missouri Department of Economic Development (Division of Workforce Development--DWD) is committed to working with other agencies and our partners across the state to help offenders successfully complete the transition from prison to community, so they can move toward self-sufficiency and productive lives.
-DWD will provide case management services to eligible participants, as well as other services related to employment preparation.
-DWD will also market the offender to potential employers.
+The Missouri Department of Higher Education and Workforce Development works with agencies and our partners across the state to help offenders successfully complete the transition from prison to community, so they can move toward self-sufficiency and productive lives.
+DHWED provides employment preparation services before and after release from prison and helps to market job-seekers to potential employers.

 The Missouri Department of Health and Senior Services works to promote healthier communities.
 Through this partnership the department will facilitate linking offenders, who are returning home, with health resources available in their communities so that offender's health needs including HIV, TB and STD are met.